General Education

 • If a SUNY sending institution certifies that a student has completed a Knowledge and Skills area, then the receiving institution must accept that category requirement as being met.

-For Transfer to Non-SUNY Institutions
+Transfer of General Education Credits to Non-SUNY Institutions

 Most colleges stipulate their own general education course requirements.
 Students who plan to transfer to four-year colleges or universities outside the State University of New York should check with the transfer institution to determine the recommended general education courses.
 For additional information about transferring to a non-SUNY college, contact the CCC Counseling and Advisement Office.